Total Allowable Commercial Catch

 Three biological performance indicators are used in setting the TACC:

-1. Egg production – an estimate of the spawning size of the population.
+1. Egg production – an estimate of the reproductive potential of the population.
 It is a crucial determinant of the health of the stock and is used in this strategy as a primary indicator in the decision rules.

 The total biomass (for all lobsters >60mm) is also available from the stock assessment model and is used as an additional performance indicator in the assessment of the fishery.
 This indicator does not directly impact TACC adjustments but is used as a secondary indicator to track the stock status and performance against the rebuilding trajectory.

-Reference points are the benchmarks of performance that define acceptable levels of impact on a stock (Sloane et al. 2014).
+Reference points are the benchmarks of performance that define acceptable levels of impact on a stock.
 Reference points are usually linked to the performance indicators and three types have been used; these are limit, threshold and target reference points.

 Limit reference points